Lightrun Is Now Available For Web IDEs

 If you choose to use VS Code for the web, note that it comes packed with useful extensions and capabilities, like a deep GitHub integration – that enables you to immediately open any GitHub repo in VSCode with a simple URL change – and Live Share which allow multiple developers now share the same IDE session and consume Lightrun Actions together, in the same view.
 This allows teams to conduct a quick and efficient joint investigation of complex and time-sensitive production issues.

 With the newly-released support for Web IDEs, the Lightrun Dveloper Observability Platform combines the best of both worlds – a fully-packed, installation-free IDE environment in the browser, and the full suite of real-time, IDE-native observability capabilities to go along with it.
-To get started with Lightrun for web IDEs, sign up to our beta program here.

 It’s Really not that Complicated.